Uninett/Argus/README.md

     ]
     ```
     </details>
-  * `POST` creates and returns the phone numbers of the logged in user
+  * `POST`: creates and returns the phone numbers of the logged in user
     <details>
     <summary>Example request body:</summary>

     ```json
     {
       "pk": 2,